jblang/TMS9918A/README.md

 # TMS9918A Video Card for RC2014

-This is a TMS9918A-based video card for the RC2014.
-It allows the RC2014 to produce NTSC composite graphics using a classic chip of the 1980s.
-The TMS9918A was used in the TI-99/4A, MSX, ColecoVision, and Sega SG-1000.
-Enhanced derivatives were used in later MSX computers, the Sega Master System, and the Sega Genesis.
+This is a TMS9918A-based video card for [RC2014](https://rc2014.co.uk/) and [SC1xx](https://smallcomputercentral.wordpress.com/) computers based on the Z80 and Z180 processors.
+The TMS9918A produces NTSC composite graphics and was used in the TI-99/4A, MSX, ColecoVision, and Sega SG-1000.
+Enhanced derivatives were used in later MSX2 computers, the Sega Master System, and the Sega Genesis.

 This board is based on a [circuit](https://retrobrewcomputers.org/n8vem-pbwiki-archive/0/35845334/48860720/33053543/SRAM%20Replacement%20for%20TMS99x8%20VRAM.pdf) described by Tom LeMense for interfacing the TMS9918A with SRAM.
 I started with his schematics, added port address decoding and laid out the circuit on an RC2014 module.